TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

 ## Why can't I use version 1.0.0?

-The first version of Tears of the Kingdom is largely different from every version.
+The first version of TotK is different than later versions, and some of the changes between it and later versions affect TKMM.

-With the large number of changes, it becomes difficult to distinguish changes made by modders and changes from the update.
+With the large number of differences, it becomes difficult to maintain the creation of changelogs just for 1.0.0, which manage how different mods merge and interact with another.

-This is why version 1.0.0 of Tears of the Kingdom is not supported by TKMM.

 ---